finom/vovk.dev/src/pages/customization.md

-# Customization & Configuration

-## Customizing fetcher and default client options
+# Customizing the Fetcher and Default Client Options

 You can redefine the default fetching function and its options to tightly integrate Vovk.ts client with your application state or to add extra features.
 For example, the clientized controller methods may look like that: